 How to Use Your Shakti

-The most popular ways to use The Shakti Mat are on the neck, shoulders, back and feet, however your entire body can benefit.
+The most popular ways to use The Shakti Mat are on the neck, shoulders and back, however your entire body can benefit.
 Simply let the mat apply pressure to your body to experience a deep warming sensation, easing the muscles, relaxing the body and supporting natural restoration.

 The Shakti Experience

 Duration 20+ Minutes

 Lying on your back is the most popular way to use The Shakti Mat.
 You can place your mat on any surface - but the most common is on a bed.
 Soft surfaces make contact between your mat and the lower back easier to achieve.
 Using The Shakti Mat as part of your bedtime routine supports the release of muscle tension, and prepares the body for a deep and restful sleep.

 The Shakti Mat is 10cm longer than other acupressure mats, allowing for full back and neck application.

 Neck & Shoulders

 Most people tend to carry their physical stress and tension in the back, neck, and shoulders area - this Shakti position can be particularly useful to support relief.
 Use The Shakti Pillow, or roll up your Shakti Mat to target these areas.
 Applying The Shakti Mat to the neck and shoulders soothes tired and tense muscles as a result of poor posture, exercise, and everyday stress.

 The Shakti Mat has clipped discs, allowing the spikes to move and mold perfectly to the curve of your neck.